 When it's cold outside I rely on my oven more than our old temperamental radiators—a slow braise warms the kitchen like nothing else.
-Since the Braised Duck with Niçoise Olives and Rosemary I made earlier this week was such a success, I decided to try out another braise from Salt to Taste by Marco Canora.
+I decided to try out a braise from Salt to Taste by Marco Canora.

 Although the recipe is pretty standard sear-and-braise, what sets it apart is the onions and peppers that are sauteed separately and added in the final stage of cooking to preserve their individual flavors.
 Once the peppers and onions are added, the veal is super tender and the thick sauce is richly flavored with the wonderful combination of slowly-cooked meat, sage, sweet peppers, and onions.

 Be prepared, this stew makes for some serious soppage, so make sure to have plenty of crusty bread on hand.ye

 - About 51⁄2 tablespoons extra virgin olive oil

 - 5 fresh sage leaves plus 1 tablespoon finely chopped sage

 - Kosher salt and freshly ground black pepper

 - About 3⁄4 cup chicken broth or water